 When you find you are inspired it’s really easy to end up finding yourself doing something you love, or unleashing creativity.
 AND when you get yourself going like that it becomes really easy find balance.
 Remember, creativity is the use of imagination or original ideas.

-A simple way of thinking about it is if you pay attention to the way you feel, connecting will help inspire you to find a positive energy.
+A simple way of thinking about is if you pay attention to the way you feel, connecting will help inspire you to find an energy.
 That energy should give way to unleashing your creativity.

 If you get really good at this, it will help create such balance in your life, as it has for me.
 I’ll admit I still deal with slight ups and downs, but that’s why it’s super easy for me to bounce back from them.

 We all have this idea that we “have to feel better or happier” but the truth is it’s more about paying attention when these feelings come on so you CAN stay strong.
 And so you CAN reach for the connections that inspire you.
 That's what really help get positive energy flowing.